 Credits are generated when more energy is supplied than consumed in a billing cycle.
 These credits will be applied to your next bill.
 If more credits exist that are required, they may be carried forward for up to twelve (12) months.

 Take advantage of the sun!

 An effectively designed net metering system should always seek to take advantage of the summer months when the days are longer and the amount of energy which is able to be produced is greater.
 This ensures that an adequate surplus of credits exists.
 These extra credits can be carried forward and applied to energy usage experienced in the winter months when the days are shorter and the amount of energy which is able to be produced is reduced.

 If you have any questions, simply contact us.

-Our founder and owner, Brian Nash, designed his own system and has been living comfortably off the grid, with his family, for the past six years!Let's get together
+Our founder and owner, Brian Nash, designed his own system and has been living comfortably off the grid, with his family, since 2008!Let's get together